ScrapeGraphAI/Scrapegraph-ai/README.md

 - We would like to thank all the contributors to the project and the open-source community for their support.
 - ScrapeGraphAI is meant to be used for data exploration and research purposes only.
 We are not responsible for any misuse of the library.

+## Thanks to:
+- [nicolapiazzalunga](https://github.com/nicolapiazzalunga)for having inspired us to the functions: scrapegraph/convert_to_json.py and scrapegraph/convert_to_csv.py